The Last House on the Left (2009 film): Plot

 Krug Stillo, a notorious killer, is being transported to a max security prison.
 When he asks the transporting officers for a restroom break, the two refuse knowing he is a flight risk.
-While stopped at a railroad crossing, the two officers are viciously broadsided by a pickup truck driven by Krug's brother Francis, and his girlfriend Sadie.
-Sadie shoots one officer dead, and Krug shows the other officer a picture of his two daughters, telling him he will never see them again.
-He then wraps a seatbelt around the officers neck which ultimately kills him.
+While stopped at a railroad crossing, the two officers are viciously broadsided by a pickup truck driven by Krug's brother Francis, and the former's girlfriend Sadie.
+Sadie shoots one officer dead, and Krug wraps a seatbelt around the other officers neck which ultimately kills him.
 Both officers die at the scene, leaving the killers at large.

-Dr. John Collingwood, his wife, Emma, and their teenaged daughter, competitive swimmer Mari, head out on vacation to their lake house.
+Dr. John Collingwood, his wife, Emma, and their teenage daughter, competitive swimmer Mari, head out on vacation to their lake house.
 Shortly thereafter, Mari borrows the family car and drives into town to spend time with her friend Paige.
-While Paige works the cash register at a local store, she and Mari meet Justin, a teenager passing through town who invites them both back to his roadside motel room to smoke marijuana.
+While Paige works the cash register at a local store, she and Mari meet Justin, a teenager passing through town, who invites them both back to his roadside motel room to smoke marijuana.
 While the three are hanging out in the motel room, Justin's family members return: his father Krug, his uncle Francis, and Krug's girlfriend Sadie, his stepmother.

 Krug becomes angry at Justin for bringing unknown people to their motel room and shows him a local newspaper that has Krug and Sadie's pictures on the front page, which explains how Sadie and Francis broke Krug out of police custody and killed the two officers who were transporting him.
 Believing it would be too risky to let Paige and Mari go, the gang kidnaps them and uses their car to leave town.
-While Krug searches for the highway, Mari convinces him to take a road that leads to her parents' lake house; Mari then attempts to jump out of the vehicle, but the ensuing fight among the passengers causes Krug to crash into a tree totalling the vehicle.
+While Krug searches for the highway, Mari convinces him to take a road that leads to her parents' lake house; Mari then attempts to jump out of the vehicle, but the ensuing fight among the passengers causes Krug to crash into a tree totaling the vehicle.